 There is a big difference between branding content versus direct response marketing campaigns.
-Both marketing strategies are very useful for attracting a following and engagement but the messages used are completely different.
+Both marketing strategies are very useful for attracting a following and increasing engagement but the messages used are completely different.
 When we talk about marketing, we tend to discuss the practice as a whole- “Marketing.”
 How you structure the messages and position the brand of your business- the actual style of your company, hinges on making a crucial decision.
+It’s important to understand your brand as a whole and if direct response marketing fits into your strategy.
 Do you want to create a branding message or a direct message/response marketing to focus on better ROI?

 To understand the difference between these two types of marketing approaches, we need to understand the motives behind them.
 For example, branding content delivers a message that represents the type of business and represents the core interests of the target market.
 It’s all about what your consumers want from your brand.
 Think about Coca-Cola.
 Their brand be about happiness, in the moment, living life to the fullest.
 How does Nike brand fair?
 They use stylistic imagery to represents a slick, new-age style.
 They create a message that is trending and new.
 And then you go a buy it.
 You buy it because it makes you feel like the cool imagery they sold to you.

 There is some drawbacks to branding style ads and that is- Money.
 In order for you to build a brand, create the imagery you want your brand to represent, you need to spend a lot of money building that brand.
 Knowing what your target audience wants takes time, honing your stylized brand, testing creative ad pieces.
 What will resonate with your audience?
 What will make them identify with the imagery you sell them?